 And its character.

-The Lynx Trail is demanding.
-Apart from a very few shorter stages, you must be able to cope with the following daily requirements depending on your chosen hike: walking up to eight hours per day; ascent and descent of up to 1,500 vertical meters and distances of up to 25 kilometres.
-So you need to be prepared!
+The Luchs Trail is demanding.
+Apart from a very few shorter stages, you must be able to cope with the following daily requirements depending on your chosen hike: walking up to eight hours per day; Ascent and descent distances of up to 1,500 metres and average distances of 20 kilometres.
+So a little preparation can’t hurt!

-3. Can I do the Lynx Trail the other way round, from Lunz through Gesäuse to Reichraming?
+3. Can I also hike the Luchs Trail in the opposite direction, from the Ötscher base via Gesäuse to Reichraming?

-5. How do I find suitable accommodation along the Lynx Trail?
+5. How do I find suitable accommodation along the Luchs Trail?

 There are two possibilities:

-Either search for somewhere to stay on the website for the Lynx Trail under the menu “accommodation”, or book through the Lynx Trail Info & Bookings Centre, which guides you through the booking process for your chosen hiking trip dates (see also question 10).
+Either search for somewhere to stay on the website for the Luchs Trail under the menu “accommodation”, or book through the Luchs Trail Information- & Booking Centre, which guides you through the booking process for your chosen hiking trip dates (see also question 10).
 Please note: during the peak season (July, August) some stages may be at maximum capacity!

-6. How do I find refreshments along the Lynx Trail?
+6. How do I find refreshments along the Luchs Trail?

-7. Is camping along the Lynx Trail allowed?
+7. Is camping along the Luchs Trail allowed?

 Unfortunately no!
 Camping is only allowed in campsites.
-Unfortunately a start-to-finish camping hike on the Lynx Trail isn’t possible as only a few stages have a campsite.
+Unfortunately a start-to-finish camping hike on the Luchs Trail isn’t possible as only a few stages have a campsite.

-8. Can I bring my dog on the Lynx Trail?
+8. Can I bring my dog on the Luchs Trail?

 Yes you can.
-But the probability to see y Lynx will be almost zero.
-When hiking with your dog please note the following:
+But the probability to see a lynx will be almost zero.
+When hiking with your dog, please note the following:

-1) Dogs must be on a lead for the entire length of the Lynx Trail.
+1) Dogs must be on a lead for the entire length of the Luchs Trail.

 2) Not all tourist accommodation allows dogs.
 Let them know that you will have your loyal companion with you before you book.

-3) Dog food: This is where the Lynx Trail Info and Booking Centre offer of transporting your luggage comes into its own.
-Otherwise your rucksack will be really heavy!
+3) Dog food: This is where the Luchs Trail Information- & Booking Centre offer of transporting your luggage comes into its own.
+Otherwise your backpack will be really heavy!

-The Lynx Trail Info and Booking Centrecan arrange a shuttle service to the start of your hike, and back to a train station or airport at the end.
+The Luchs Trail Information & Booking Centre will be happy to organise a shuttle service to the starting point and back to a railway station or airport at the end of the tour.

 The booking centre offers an award-winning service for individual guests: